 A. The Student Bar Association funds student organizations.
 You must apply for funding from the SBA, but to do so your organization must be registered with the Office for Student Affairs.
 All funds, whether allocated by the SBA or separately fundraised, must be kept in a University of Denver Sturm College of Law account.
 For more information about accounts, see Molly Keegan in the Dean’s Suite.

 A. As of December 15, 2006 The Sturm College of Law will no longer offer students class taping privileges.
 Students who miss class should contact their professors or other students to obtain class notes.
 Under extenuating circumstances, students may contact Patty Powell, Associate Dean of Student Affairs in Suite 115, to request permission to have a class taped.
 If Dean Powell approves a student request he will forward that request to Multimedia Services.

 Where Do I Go?
 Who Should I See

 Q. Who can I talk to if I’m stressed about exams?

 A. The Office for Student Affairs is always available to help you through the tough times.
-Feel free to make an appointment with Patty Powell, Associate Dean of Student Affairs or Katie Vilders, Associate Director of Student Affairs, to talk about things that are upsetting you.
+Feel free to make an appointment with Patty Powell, Associate Dean of Student Affairs or Katie Fredrick, Associate Director of Student Affairs, to talk about things that are upsetting you.
 Together we can work out ways of coping with academic related stress.

 Q. What if I have a concern with a professor?

 A. If you have a concern about a professor, you should see the Associate Dean of Academic Affairs, in the Dean’s Suite.
-You may also approach Patty Powell, Associate Dean of Student Affairs or Katie Vilders, Associate Director of Student Affairs.
+You may also approach Patty Powell, Associate Dean of Student Affairs or Katie Fredrick, Associate Director of Student Affairs.